sofpn/foodvirus/README.md

 ## Installation

-To install foodvirus, start R (version 4.1) and enter:
+To install foodvirus, start R (version 4.1 or higher) and enter:

 ``` r
 if (!requireNamespace("devtools", quietly = TRUE))